-- 1. Adhere the coin-cell battery to the palmrest and then place the system board on its slot on the computer. - 2.
+- 1. Connect the coin-cell battery cable to its connector on the system board and flip the system board. - 2.
 Replace the seven (M2x5) screws to secure the system board to the computer chassis. - 3.
 Replace the display cable bracket on the display cable. - 4.
 Replace the (M2x5) screw to secure the display cable bracket to the system board. - 5.
 Connect the power button board FFC from the system board, touchpad FFC, USH daughter board FFC (for models shipped with a USH daughter board), and SD card reader FPC cables. - 6.
-Connect the touch screen cable (for models shipped with a touch screen) or IR camera cable (for models that are shipped with an IR camera) and display cable to their connectors on the system board. - 7.
-Replace the three (M2x5) screws to secure the display cable bracket in place. - 8.
+Connect the touch screen cable (for models shipped with a touch screen) or IR camera cable (for models that are shipped with an IR camera) and display cable to their connectors on the system board.

+- 7. Replace the three (M2x5) screws to secure the display cable bracket in place. - 8.
 Align the screw holes, and replace the four (M2x6) screws to secure the two PCB beam connectors to the system board and the GPU card. - NOTE: For models shipped with an integrated GPU card, the PCB beam connectors are on the bottom and top-right side of the GPU card.
 For models shipped with a discrete GPU card, the PCB beam connectors are at the bottom side of the GPU card. - 9.
 Connect the GPU power cable to the connector on the system board on the top side of the computer. - 10.
 Lock the GPU power cable connector on the system board. - 11.
 Connect the antennas to their connectors. - 12.
 Replace the (M2x5) screw to secure the WLAN bracket to the system board.

 - 1. Install the inner frame.

 - 2. Install the heat-sink for discrete graphics.

 - 3. Install the secondary solid-state drive.

 - 4. Install the primary solid-state drive.

 - 5. Install the WWAN card.

+- 6. Install the WLAN card.

-- 6. Install the interposer board module.
+- 7. Install the interposer board module.

-- 7. Install the CAMM module or memory module.
+- 8. Install the CAMM module or memory module.

-- 8. Install the battery.
+- 9. Install the battery.

-- 9. Install the SIM card.
+- 10. Install the SIM card.

-- 10. Install the base cover.
+- 11. Install the base cover.

-- 11. Follow the procedure in after working inside your computer.
+- 12. Follow the procedure in after working inside your computer.